Brexit Travel Advice

 Advice for travellers

 Check the date your passport expires.
-If we leave the EU without a deal, the UK government recommends that you have six months left on your passport on the date of your arrival in an EU country.
+When travelling to the EU after 31 October 2019, the UK government recommends that you have six months left on your passport on the date of your arrival to an EU country.

 You can renew your passport online or by going to a Post Office with a Check and Send service.